elm-explorations/benchmark/README.md

 elm install elm-explorations/benchmark # get this project, including the browser runner
 ```

-You'll also need to add your main source directory (probably `../` or `../src`) to the `source-directories` list in `benchmarks/elm-package.json`.
-If you don't do this, you won't be able to import the code you're benchmarking!
+Then add your benchmarks in `benchmark/YourBenchmarkName.elm`

 ### Running Benchmarks in the Browser